Diamond Eternity Rings – a Look at the Concept, Designs and Styles Available.

 A Look at Some of the Modern Eternity Ring Styles

 Many of Today’s rings are precision set.
 Machine setting the diamonds ensures a perfect finish every time.
-The amount of diamonds can also be varied.
+The number of diamonds can also be varied.
 If you prefer a 25% set, 33% set, 50% set or any other variation, this is easily achieved.
-A large choice of styles exist, across many band profiles.
+A large choice of styles exists, across many band profiles.
 This in itself means you can always find a design to match existing jewellery.
 Setting styles are also available across many diamond eternity rings.
 Choose from claw settings, bezel settings, bar settings, grain settings and channel settings among the more popular styles.